johnnynunez/Xiaomi-Mi-Air/WIFI/README.md

 ## Notes
-* Works on 10.15.x but works better works on Mojave.
+* Works on 10.15.x
 * You must delete SSDT-DRP08.aml if it exists in CLOVER/ACPI/patched/

 ## Installation of IO80211Family
-* Mojave (10.14.x):
-  * Do not install IO80211Family.kext
+* Now, is not needed

-* Catalina (10.15.x)
-  * Place IO80211Family.kext in /Library/Extensions, repair permissions and rebuild cache.
-  * Do not open the system configuration screen, otherwise your computer will restart automatically.

 ## Installation of AppleIntelWiFi-8265
 1. Extract the driver file into a .kext file and place it on your desktop.